 If you know that you were speeding and are intending to plead guilty, it may be worthwhile to try to plea for a lower sentence due to mitigating circumstances.
-This is particularly true if you were considerably over the speed limit and are being dealt with by way of summons.

-Mitigation may include the circumstances involved at the time of the speeding offence, eg a serious emegency, or the hardship that would be caused to others especially for instance family members if you were to lose your licence.
+the circumstances involved at the time of the speeding offence, eg a serious emergency,

 Mitigating circumstances could include: